CausesBy Mayo Clinic Staff

-Long-standing conflicts with your partner — about sex or other aspects of your relationship — can diminish your sexual responsiveness as well.
-Cultural and religious issues and problems with body image also may contribute.
+Long-standing conflicts with your partner — about sex or other aspects of your relationship — can diminish your sexual responsiveness, as well.
+Cultural and religious issues and problems with body image also can contribute.

 - Shifren JL.
-Sexual dysfunction in women: Epidemiology, risk factors, and evaluation. http://www.uptodate.com/index.
-Accessed Aug.
-20, 2012.
+Sexual dysfunction in women: Epidemiology, risk factors, and evaluation. http://www.uptodate.com/home.
+Accessed July 4, 2015.

 - Shifren JL.
-Sexual dysfunction in women: Management. http://www.uptodate.com/index.
-Accessed Aug.
-20, 2012.
+Sexual dysfunction in women: Management. http://www.uptodate.com/home.
+Accessed July 4, 2015.

 - Laughlin-Tommaso, SK (expert opinion).
 Mayo Clinic, Rochester, Minn.
 July 16, 2015.